-'''

-Fields Description
+''' Fields Description

-fragment number

-fragment type name of the fragment

-mapping number

-comment neighbours between the store possible spin system types or possible sequential
+fragment number unique number identifying the fragment fragment type name of the fragment used to map spin system fragments to a residue fragments used to store possible spin system types or possible sequential neighbours '''

-'''

 The fields listed in Table 3.4.3.A constitute a fragment.
 The fragment numbers, which are used in the atom list to reference fragments, must be unique but not necessarily continuous.
 They are referenced in the atom list.
 The number -9999 is reserved to denote invalid entries.
 The fragment type must be defined in the fragment library.
 When starting a resonance assignment it is usually set to "SS" meaning that there is no information about the specific spin system type.
 In later stages it may be changed, for example to "ASP", using the peak editing window.
 The command "Add new fragment [af]" will add additional fragments to the list.